-“One morning Bob tried to make himself some eggs at 5am, forgot he left the skillet on high, and caused a large kitchen grease fire that required the fire department to put out!
+“One morning Bob tried to make himself some eggs at 5:00 am, forgot he left the skillet on high, and caused a large grease fire that required the fire department to put out.
 He almost burned the house down!
 Poor baby.
 I worry about him, so the knobs to the range are now kept in my purse!”

 I was beginning to understand what she meant.

-“Another half dozen times or more Bob has let himself out of the house at three or four in the morning and wandered the street, lost, until a neighbor or the police found him and politely escorted him back home!”
+“Another half dozen times or more Bob has let himself out of the house at three or four in the morning and wandered the street, lost, until a neighbor or the police found him and politely escorted him back home Gene!”

 It was becoming very clear why she didn’t get much quality sleep.
 Bob could easily and quickly become a danger to himself and others.

 “Now I lock all the doors from the inside with a key before we go to bed and put it in my purse.
 I had to lock up his guns and sharp knives too!
-I am afraid he will get hurt, unintentionally or otherwise.”
-The stress and pressures of keeping up with a large, curious, inquisitive, oblivious, and demanding toddler-in-essence, nonstop, for many months and years was seriously straining her abilities to cope.
+I’m afraid he will get hurt, unintentionally or otherwise.”
+The stress and pressures of keeping up with a large, inquisitive, oblivious, and demanding toddler-in-essence, nonstop, for many months and years seriously strained her abilities to cope.

 The more I heard about Bob the worse the situation sounded.

-I knew eventually all of his memory would be lost, including the names of loved ones and family.
-Marie knew it was coming too and dreaded that final insult.
-It seemed to be the unkindest cut of all, and the one that would hurt her the most.
-Bob, her partner, protector, and provider, not to mention her mate and the love of her life for almost four decades, would forget her name, who she was, what her relationship to him was, and why he should care about her.
+We both knew eventually all of his memory would be lost, including the names of loved ones and family.
+Marie dreaded that final insult.
+It would be the unkindest cut of all, and the one that would hurt her the most.
+Bob, her partner, protector, and provider, not to mention her mate and the love of her life for almost four decades, would forget her name, who she was, her relationship to him, and why he should care about her.

 “The only saving grace then will be that Bob will be pleasantly oblivious to the whole process!” the pain, sadness, and cynicism of the despairing situation starting to drift into her consciousness and conversation.
 She bitterly resented being in this position.